COST AND MANAGEMENT ACCOUNTING I

 Cost of goods sold:

-Beginning merchandise inventory xxx
+Beginning merchandise

 Add Purchases xxx